-Despite the meager snowpack, there is still some exciting skiing and climbing to be done on Mt.
+Despite the meager snowpack this past season, there was still some exciting skiing and climbing to be done on Mt.
 Superior, one of America's 50 Classic Ski Lines.
 On Jan.
 5, we climbed and skied Suicide Chute, then continued up the knife-eged South Ridge with skis on the back.
 We finished by dropping the "W" or "Pinball" Chute, another East-Facing couloir.
 It required 2 small "mandatory airs" and a bit of creative route-finding.
 But, all in all, a fine day on the mountainside.

 Crampons recommended for the lowest portion of Suicide Chute, aka, Country Lane.